hyunjunian/Poor-Charlie-s-Almanack/en.md

 Well, I hope that your optimism is justified.
 But I do not change my opinion.
 After all, today we’re in uncharted territory.
 I sometimes tell my friends, “I’m doing the best I can.
 But I’ve never grown old before.
 I’m doing it for the first time, and I’m not sure that I’ll do it right.”
 Warren and I have never been in this kind of territory—with high valuations and a huge amount of capital.
 We’ve never done it before.
 So we’re learning.

-> I’ve never grown old before.
-I’m doing it for the first time, and I’m not sure that I’ll do it right.
->

 **Everything you and Buffett say seems logical.
 But it sounds like exactly the same language that Ben Graham was using 30 years ago when he was saying the stock market was overvalued, when it was at 900.**

 Oh, I don’t think that we share that with him.
 Graham, great though he was as a man, had a screw loose as he tried to predict outcomes for the stock market as a whole.
 In contrast, Warren and I are almost always agnostic about the market.